 Per the CCI edits

 Another example is a questionable tumor in the upper urinary tract that may require further visualization.
 You may see a lesion in the renal pelvis via IVP, Ferragamo says.
 You want to delineate the lesion.
-Use 189.1 (malignant neoplasm of kidney and other and unspecified urinary organs; renal pelvis
+Use 189.1 (malignant neoplasm of kidney and other and unspecified urinary organs; renal pelvis) for the 52005.

 Haus also gives the example of a bladder tumor resection on one side of the bladder and a retrograde pyelogram on the other side.
 You may need to do the retrograde pyelogram on the other side because of renal insufficiency (585) or flank pain (788.0), he says.

 Bill modifier -59 for all payers, and be prepared to send your operative notes.
 Typically, this will be a review situation, Haus says.

 Overuse of modifier -59 on 52005 will cause problems, notes Sandy Page, CPC, CCS-P, co-owner of Medical Practice Support Services, a Denver-based coding, compliance and [...]